Huguitis/aoi.js-documentation/src/functions/Calling/createApplicationCommand.md

 | NUMBER            | 10  | Any double between -2^53 and 2^53                                                            |
 | ATTACHMENT        | 11  | [attachment](https://discord.com/developers/docs/resources/channel#attachment-object) object |

-#### You can find more information in the [official documentation of Discord's API](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-type).
+**You can find more information in the [official documentation of Discord's API](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-type).**

 </details>

 ## Example(s)

-#### Check the Slash Command/Interaction guide for more information about slash commands
+**Check the Slash Command/Interaction guide for more information about slash commands!**

 This will create a slash command without options: